2.45 As A Mixed Number

 Before we dive into the conversion process, let's refresh our understanding of decimals and mixed numbers.

 A decimal number uses a decimal point to separate the whole number part from the fractional part.
-For example, in 2.45, the '2' represents two whole units, while '.45' represents 45 hundredths of a unit.
+Also, for example, in 2.
+45, the '2' represents two whole units, while '.45' represents 45 hundredths of a unit.

 A mixed number, on the other hand, combines a whole number and a proper fraction.
 A proper fraction is a fraction where the numerator (top number) is smaller than the denominator (bottom number).
-For example, 2 ⁹⁄₁₀₀ is a mixed number where '2' is the whole number and ⁹⁄₁₀₀ is the proper fraction.
+Here's one way to look at it: 2 ⁹⁄₁₀₀ is a mixed number where '2' is the whole number and ⁹⁄₁₀₀ is the proper fraction.

 The key to converting a decimal to a mixed number is understanding that the decimal part represents a fraction.